Safety

 Formazione e sorveglianza sanitaria studenti e lavoratori equiparati

-Students of the Department of Chemical Sciences (DSC) – including those enrolled in Master's Degree programs who have not previously completed the training – must also attend an additional 12-hour course on specific risk factors.
+After completing the 4-hour course, students of the Department of Chemical Sciences (including Master's degree students who have not previously completed the training) must attend the 12-hour course on specific risks.

-Please note: Students must complete the 4-hour general training before attending the specific risk course.
+Students must have completed the 4-hour general training before attending the 12-hour specific risks course.

 Health Surveillance